Everyone has some

 Getting people to believe in and act on their God given ability is by far the hardest part of coaching.
 However, when an athlete learns how to move beyond their perceived limitations in life, they not only improve dramatically themselves, they also inspire and open the doors for others to do the same.

 Simply stated, deep belief in your God given ability is the fuel that supports your goals and dreams.
 However, it is not just about you.
-When you make a breakthrough in life, you inspire others to push through the barriers that hold them back in life as well.
+When you make a breakthrough in life, you inspire others to push through the barriers that hold them back as well.

 I was a nationally ranked miler by my late 20’s.
 However, aging legs are not a national class runner’s friend.
 It was nearly time to hang up my spikes and move to the next chapters of life.
 I was in the final steps of my competitive running career looking for one last challenge before I put my spikes away.